timm/tested/docs/onFishing.md

 - Hence, that salon fell in the Yelp ratings (losing customers) since its patrons rarely  pressed the   “checked-in”  button.

 There are too many
-other examples where software engineers fielded AI models, without noticing biases in those models:
+other examples where terrible software:

 - Amazon had to scrap an automated recruiting tool as it was found to be [biased against women](https://reut.rs/2Od9fPr).